 Josh - The Teacher and Choreographer

 In New York City, Josh is guest faculty at Broadway Dance Center.
 He is also a teaching artist for New York City Center and Ballet Tech, NYC's Public School for Dance.
 Josh is a college dance audition coach for MTCA, a teacher for Broadway Plus, and a faculty member at Applause NYC.
 Josh has served as a guest faculty and choreographer for NYU Tisch, Emerson College, The Master's School, The Florida Thespian Festival, and Koin & Co.
+Josh has served as Associate Choreographer to John MacInnis on his production of Disney's The Little Mermaid.
 Josh is also a proud member of Man in Motion and has assisted works for Broadway choreographer Josh Prince at Dance Lab New York.
 Josh has also worked in various dance studios in both the tri-state area and serves as an adjudicator nationwide for various dance competitions and conventions.

 Josh is incredibly grateful for the many amazing people and opportunities in his life.